PMET-public/module-datainstall-graphql/README.md

     	}
     }

 **cmsPages**: Use to create the `pages.json` file.
-Include the page identifiers you want to include in the export. `content` will include the raw content, so any Page builder id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution
+Include the page identifiers or Ids you want to include in the export. `content` will include the raw content, so any Page builder id substitutions will need to be done manually as outlined in the Data Installer documentation https://github.com/PMET-public/module-data-install#content-substitution

 	query{
   		cmsPages(identifiers: ["anais-clement-quiz-p4","anais-clement-quiz-p3"]){